 We often try to identify our existence with our position in society, friends and family, our desires of our body and the emotional and intellectual expressions of our mind.
-For instance, we might introduce ourselves as ‘I am a business administration student, I have three sisters and I live in The Netherlands’.
+For instance, we might introduce ourselves as ‘I am a business administration student, and I live in The Netherlands’.
 We never take time to think of our real nature of our existence, answering questions like; ‘Who am I, what kind of a leader do I want to become?’.

-Self awareness is about learning to better understand why you take decisions in a particular way as a leader.
+Self-awareness is about learning to better understand why you take decisions in a particular way as a leader.
 Once you begin to understand why you act in a certain way, you can start to create the life that you want.
 Having clarity about who you are and what you want to accomplish in life can feel empowering, which can give you the confidence to make sustainable, responsible changes.
 I want to introduce a challenge which you can see as a start of becoming a more self-aware leader.

-Try this challenge
+Try this self-awareness challenge

-The next time you meet a new person, try to describe yourself without mentioning the external things like your friends, education, family etc. Try to concentrate only on yourself, what you feel and how you behave, try to name up some strengths and weaknesses instead of talking about what you study.
+The next time you meet a new person, try something new.
+Try to describe yourself without mentioning the external things like your friends, education, family etc. Try to concentrate only on yourself, what you feel and how you behave, try to name up some strengths and weaknesses instead of talking about what you study.